bread-modular/website/content/modules/09-mco.md

 * Use any MIDI note to trigger the oscillator (this is a monophonic oscillator).
 * Accept velocity and output it as a CV signal.
 (Velocity does not affect the oscillator.)

+## Additional Parts

+> This section is only relevant if you are buying the semi-assembled module.
+You have to source & solder the following parts.
+You can check our guide on [common parts](/docs/technical-details/common-parts) for where to source these components.

+* 2.54mm Header Pins (5-pin) - 2
+* Circular Pin Header Sockets (5-pin) - 2
+* 50K Potentiometers - 2